Project Peach

 Next steps

-These, along with the tests you’ve already had, will help the specialists find out the size of the cancer and how far it’s spread (called the stage).
+If you've been told you have ovarian cancer, you may need more tests to find out the size of the cancer and how far it has spread (called the stage).

 Last Reviewed